 Do not apply within 21 days of harvest.
-Do not apply more than two applications of Headline, Headline SC without alternating with a fungicide that has a different mode of action for at least one application.
+Do not make more than 2 applications of Headline/season.
+Do not apply more than two applications of Headline SC without alternating with a fungicide that has a different mode of action for at least one application.
 Adjuvants may be used with Headline and Headline SC.
 Do not apply more than 24 fl oz/A per season.